Antoni Gaudí: Personal life

-Gaudí's personal appearance—Mediterranean features, dark hair and hazel eyes—changed radically over the course of time.
+Gaudí's personal appearance—Nordic features, blond hair and blue eyes—and manner of living changed radically over the course of time.
 As a young man, he dressed like a dandy in costly suits, sporting well-groomed hair and beard, indulging gourmet taste, making frequent visits to the theatre and the opera and visiting his project sites in a horse carriage.
 The older Gaudí ate frugally, dressed in old, worn-out suits, and neglected his appearance to the extent that sometimes he was taken for a beggar, such as after the accident that caused his death.

 Gaudí left hardly any written documents, apart from technical reports of his works required by official authorities, some letters to friends (particularly to Joan Maragall) and a few journal articles.
 Some quotes collected by his assistants and disciples have been preserved, above all by Josep Francesc Ràfols, Joan Bergós, Cèsar Martinell and Isidre Puig i Boada.
 The only written document Gaudí left is known as the Manuscrito de Reus (Reus Manuscript) (1873–1878), a kind of student diary in which he collected diverse impressions of architecture and decorating, putting forward his ideas on the subject.
 Included are an analysis of the Christian church and of his ancestral home, as well as a text about ornamentation and comments on the design of a desk.

 Catalan identity

 Gaudí was a proponent of Catalan culture but was not politically active.
 He refused suggestions by politicians such as Francesc Cambó and Enric Prat de la Riba that he run for deputy.
 His Catalan identity was less political and more geared towards art, history, culture, and language.

 Gaudí had a deep attachment to his native Catalan language.
-When King of Spain Alfonso XIII visited the Sagrada Familia, Gaudí spoke to him only in Catalan.
+When King of Spain, Alfonso XIII visited the Sagrada Família, Gaudí spoke to him only in Catalan.
 Gaudí also refused to speak Spanish with Prime Minister Antonio Maura, who, as a native of Mallorca and therefore Catalan-speaking, responded to Gaudí in Catalan, thus breaking protocol in front of the King.
 Similarly, when philosopher Miguel de Unamuno visited the Sagrada Família, poet Joan Maragall had to translate Gaudí's Catalan tour into Spanish.
 Gaudí also spoke Catalan in public, although it had been declared illegal by Miguel Primo de Rivera, who tried to suppress Catalan culture.